Frequently Asked Questions

 Can I add players to my roster during the season?

 Yes.
-For team sports, there is a one week period after competition begins where you may add and drop players from your roster.
-The form is available in the Recreational Sports Office, 1120 Park Center, M-F, between 8am-5pm.
-The new players cannot participate until this form is completed.
+For team sports, there is a 1-2 week period after competition begins where you may add and drop players from your roster.
+Team captains may manage their rosters online via the Captain's Management Page.
+Captains may also choose to complete a written form in the Recreational Sports Department office.

 What is a Free Agent?